 - Must be IPv4 - Must be unique and not assigned to any device - Must be a routable IP address - Should reside on the same subnet as the proxy.
-If it is not, you must define a route for it. - Is not intended to be a client-facing proxy IP address

-• Is bound to the physical interface specified for the service group (on a V-Series appliance, eth0 = P1; eth1 = P2)
+If it is not, you must define a route for it. - Is not intended to be a client-facing proxy IP address - Is bound to the physical interface specified for the service group (on a V-Series appliance, eth0 = P1; eth1 = P2)

 When GRE Packet Return Method is configured and Content Gateway does not have a route back to the WCCP router, specify a GRE Tunnel Next Hop Router IP Address.
+The IP address must be in IPv4 format.